 Emily Gallagher is a co-founder and the President of Barefoot Shakespeare Company.
 In her third year of study at NYU’s Tisch School of the Arts, Emily studied abroad at RADA in London where she spent the semester immersed in a Shakespeare Intensive.
 She believes that it is impossible to not fall in love with Shakespeare when exposed to it by the right people.
-Emily has acted in many of Barefoot Shakespeare Company’s productions including: Twelfth Night, Comedy of Errors and Romeo and Juliet.
-And last year, she made her Shakespeare directing debut with Much Ado About Nothing.
+Emily has acted in many of Barefoot Shakespeare Company’s productions including: Twelfth Night, Comedy of Errors, Romeo and Juliet, Taming of the Shrew, and three of the UNREHEARSED! events.
+She has directed Barefoot’s productions of Much Ado About Nothing and As You Like It and is thrilled to continue growing with the company.

-Courtney Moors is a founding member and the Managing Director of Barefoot Shakespeare Company, now in it’s fourth year.
+Courtney Moors is a founding member and the Managing Director of Barefoot Shakespeare Company, now in it’s fifth year.
 Regional credits include: Actors Theatre of Louisville (Dracula, HEIST!), Orlando Shakespeare Theater (A Midsummer Night’s Dream, Pride and Prejudice), Portland Stage Company (Hidden Tennessee, The Snow Queen, The Savannah Disputation), and Triad Stage (VROOOMMM!).
 NYC: I, Horatio, Chains of Dew, and HAL: A live Radio Play.
-With Barefoot Shakes: Twelfth Night, The Two Gentlemen of Verona, Much Ado About Nothing.
+With Barefoot Shakes: Twelfth Night, The Two Gentlemen of Verona, Much Ado About Nothing, As You Like It.
 Courtney received her BFA in acting from the University of Central Florida.

 Rob Sniffin is a founding member of Barefoot Shakespeare and serves as its Artistic Director.
 Rob holds a degree in Theatre from Manhattanville College, where he trained with the Bard from an active and intellectual perspective, before working at the Texas Shakespeare Festival.
 Rob has directed numerous productions of Shakespeare’s work both with children and adults, amateurs and professionals.
 Credits with Barefoot Shakespeare include its inaugural production of Twelfth Night, Two Gentlemen of Verona, and 2015’s hit Appalachian take on Romeo and Juliet.